Strathclyde is well-recognised for its global outlook and the diverse, international make up of our student and staff communities.

 We are working with the Scottish Government to protect the benefits of EU membership.

-The Scottish Government has now confirmed it will extend its guarantee around free tuition for EU undergraduate students joining Strathclyde in the 2017/18 academic year.
+The Scottish Government has confirmed it will extend its guarantee around free tuition for EU undergraduate students joining Strathclyde in 2020/21.

 Professor Sir Jim McDonald